AlmasB/CI553-CW/README.md

 # 2022-CI553-catshop
-CatShop system release for 2022-CI553 cohort
+CatShop system release for the 2022-CI553 cohort.
+This is a deliberately convoluted legacy codebase for the CI553 coursework.

 ## Notes

 The file DataBase.txt must contain Derby to work with Derby database

-BlueJ
+### BlueJ
 To use the Derby database, you must add in
 Tools -> Preferences -> Libaries
 %DERBY_HOME%\lib\derby.jar